Importance of mobile testing. How do mobile testing facilitate the development process?

 Mobile applications are what make our smartphones so helpful and do-it-all.
 For end-users, a good mobile application is a go-to when there is a necessity to settle a particular issue.
 For enterprises, a mobile app is a great way to boost business development and establish a strong online presence.
 Still, to bring benefit and pleasure to users and high profit and ROI to businesses mobile apps must have high quality that cannot be reached in the course of app development without holistic testing.
 So let's dive deeper into the topic.

 Overview of Mobile Testing

 Mobile testing is a type of software testing that deals with apps running on smartphones, tablets, and other mobile devices.
-It is a far cry from web testing or desktop testing due to multiple peculiarities such as app testing with reference to different platforms, various network configurations, multiple devices, and so on.
-Mobile testing is conducted to check the most diverse aspects of a mobile app running such as app functionality, performance, security, installation, deletion, update, compatibility, UI, usability, recovery after interruptions, and many other important things.
+It is a far cry from web testing or desktop testing due to multiple peculiarities such as app testing with reference to different platforms, various network configurations, multiple devices, etc. Mobile testing is conducted to check the most diverse aspects of a mobile app running such as app functionality, performance, security, installation, deletion, update, compatibility, UI, usability, recovery after interruptions, and many other important things.
 It can be executed using both manual and automated tests.